 - Zinc: Used in the manufacture of brass, galvanized metals and other alloys.
 Exposure can cause metal fume fever.

-Philadelphia Construction Accident Lawyers at DiTomaso Law Represent Workers Exposed to Hazardous Material
+Philadelphia Construction Accident Lawyers at DiTomaso Law Represent Workers Exposed to Hazardous and Toxic Materials

 If you or someone you love has been exposed to hazardous, toxic material at a construction site and have experienced serious health issues, contact our Philadelphia construction accident lawyers at DiTomaso Law.
 We will pursue the maximum financial compensation for your injuries.
 For a confidential consultation, call us today at 215-426-4493 or contact us online.
 We serve clients in Philadelphia, Southern Pennsylvania and South Jersey.